Phala-Network/fat-contract-workshop/README.md

 ### Why cannot the vanilla ink! support storing secret?

-In the vanilla ink! smart contract, each "query" also come with an sender.
+In the vanilla ink! smart contract, each "query" also comes with a sender.
 The above code can of course compile and execute without any error.

 However, it doesn't protect any secret.
 The sender field in the query is just an account (public key).
 In other words, anyone can feel free to specify any account as the query sender.
 The blockchain node doesn't require the sender to sign the query with its wallet.